NikhilMukraj/spiking-neural-networks/README.md

     - [ ] New gates
 - [ ] Izhikevich neurotransmission
   - [ ] Fitting Izhikevich neuron to Hodgkin Huxley model with genetic algorithm
+    - [ ] Fitting with CUDA backend (and transfering this to Python interface)
   - [ ] Using existing neurotransmitter framework with Izhikevich as either input stimulus or additional current added on
 - [ ] Simulating modulation of other neurotransmitters on lattice
 - [ ] Simulation of working memory